Can You Thin Latex Paint with Paint Thinner?

-Since oil and water do not mix and cannot work together, you should NEVER use a paint thinner, mineral spirits, or turpentine for thinning latex paints.
+Since oil and water do not mix and cannot work together, you should not use solvent-based products like paint thinner, mineral spirits, or turpentine for thinning latex paints.

-Before mixing, always check the product and the guidelines printed on a paint can label.
+As a general guideline, always check the product and the guidelines printed on a paint can label before mixing and thinning them.

 So, How to Thin Latex Paints for Brushing or Rolling?